This post may contain affiliate links.

 - 2 tsp Ground cinnamon

-Split the hot cross buns in half and butter them.
+- Split the hot cross buns in half and butter them.
 Reserve 3 'tops' and chop the rest into small chunks.
 Put into a buttered baking dish.
+Add the reserved whole 'tops' on the top of the chopped pieces.